kevchuang/TwitterGo/README.md

 ## Installation

-The installation is divide in 4 parts:
+The installation is divided in 4 parts:
 	1. Installation, creation and deployment of the PostgreSQL database.
-2. Installation of multiple go packages.
+	2. Installation of multiple Go packages.
 	3. Configuration of the different components.
 	4. Deployment.

-You can either follow the instructions line as follow, or use the bash scripts **deploy.sh** and **launch.sh** at the root of the repository (**$ROOT**).
+You can either follow the instruction lines as follow, or use the bash scripts **deploy.sh** and **launch.sh** at the root of the repository (**$ROOT**).

-### The database
+### Database

-Before anything else, you need to download the pgcrypto extension use by our project.
+Firstly, you need to download the Pgcrypto extension use by our project.

 On Ubuntu distribution you can add it like that:

 * `sudo apt-get install postgresql-contrib-9.6`

-Once you have setup PostgreSQL you can create the database that **BJTUitter** will use.
+Once you have setup PostgreSQL, you can create the database that **BJTUitter** will use.
 Use this command line at the **$ROOT** to create the database:

 * `psql -U postgres < create_database.sql`